-He handles matters relating to tariff fixation, fuel supply issues, contractual and regulatory issues including extension of commercial operation date, compensation for rupee devaluation, change in law, recovery of tariff and fuel cost pass through.
+He handles matters relating to tariff fixation, fuel supply issues, contractual and regulatory issues including extension of time and cost claims, change in law, recovery of tariff and fuel cost pass through.

-He also represents clients in arbitration proceedings in the power and highway sector involving claims of breach, force majeure, recovery of costs and EPC disputes.
+He represents leading developers in arbitration proceedings in the power and highway sector involving claims of breach, force majeure, recovery of costs and EPC disputes.
 He also advises clients on commercial disputes including relating to supply contracts and disputes in the IT/ITES sector.

 Vishrov is also representing leading renewable energy companies in litigation pertaining to reduction and non-payment of tariff, renewal of existing PPAs and change in law claims.

 He has also advised clients on challenges to environment clearances, regulatory proceedings before National Green Tribunal and project implementation issues such as tree felling, setting up of bird diverters and other environmental matters.